 - Offer to prepare a presentation or write-up on what you learned to share with colleagues.

-With a little persuasive writing, you’ll be on your way towards convincing your manager of the value and rewards you’ll gain from attending your seminar.
+With a little persuasive writing, you’ll be on your way toward convincing your manager of the value and rewards you’ll gain from attending your seminar.

 If you’re looking for help writing an attendee justification letter, we are here to help.
-Event planning professionals and attendees alike can use the following letter lay-out to improve their chances of attending (or creating) a successful event that draws a wide variety of audiences.
+Event planning professionals and attendees alike can use the following letter layout to improve their chances of attending (or creating) a successful event that draws a wide variety of audiences.
 For event planners, dispersing this template can be an integral part of your event marketing plan.
-Click the image below to get your free copy today.